motion/orbit/projects/blog/src/pages/update-one/index.md

 ### Distribution: From Roadblock to Selling Point

-[Skip to the next section](#the-product) if you don't care for some backstory and talk on the distribution model.
+[Skip to the Product section](#the-product) if you don't care for backstory and distribution model.

 Orbit wants to replace clunky and stale intranet systems of today.
 To do that, it needs to crawl a ton of your sensitive information.
 But, therein lies a misaligned incentive (one we discovered early in user research):